-This country-specific Q&A provides an overview to Litigation laws and regulations that may occur in Norway.
+This country-specific Q&A provides an overview of Litigation laws and regulations applicable in Norway.

-What are the main methods of resolving commercial disputes?
+What are the main methods of resolving disputes in your jurisdiction?

-What are the main procedural rules governing commercial litigation?
+What are the main procedural rules governing litigation in your jurisdiction?

-What is the structure and organisation of local courts dealing with commercial claims?
+What is the structure and organisation of local courts dealing with claims in your jurisdiction?
 What is the final court of appeal?

-How long does it typically take from commencing proceedings to get to trial?
+How long does it typically take from commencing proceedings to get to trial in your jurisdiction?

-Are hearings held in public and are documents filed at court available to the public?
+Are hearings held in public and are documents filed at court available to the public in your jurisdiction?
 Are there any exceptions?

-What, if any, are the relevant limitation periods?
+What, if any, are the relevant limitation periods in your jurisdiction?

 What, if any, are the pre-action conduct requirements in your jurisdiction and what, if any, are the consequences of non-compliance?